jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 ![The inside of the Mobula7 HD box](mobula7-hd-review-and-setup-2.jpg)

-Inside the box we find the Mobula7 HD as expected, a manual, 1 3S battery and a couple of packages.
+Inside the box we find the Mobula7 HD as expected, a manual, one 3S battery and a couple of packages with more stuff inside.

 ![All items from the Mobula7 HD unpacked](mobula7-hd-review-and-setup-3.jpg)